Architecting Android...The clean way?

-The idea behind all this is that the data origin is transparent for the client, which does not care if the data is coming from memory, disk or the cloud, the only truth is that the data will arrive and will be got.
+The idea behind all this is that the origin of the data is transparent to the client, which does not care if the data is coming from memory, disk or the cloud, the only truth is that the information will arrive and will be gotten.

 This is always a topic for discussion and could be great if you share your solutions here.

-On the other side, I could have implemented an event bus system that throws events if something wrong happens but this kind of solution is like using a GOTO, and, in my opinion, sometimes you can get lost when you’re subscribed to several events if you do not control that closely.
+On the other side, I could have implemented an event bus system that throws events if something wrong happens, but this kind of solution is like using a GOTO, and, in my opinion, sometimes you can get lost when you’re subscribed to several events if you do not control them closely.

 Regarding testing, I opted for several solutions depending on the layer:

 - Presentation Layer: used android instrumentation and espresso for integration and functional testing.

 - Domain Layer: JUnit plus mockito for unit tests was used here.

 - Data Layer: Robolectric (since this layer has android dependencies) plus junit plus mockito for integration and unit tests.